Banelenelson02/failure_forensics_tool-/README.md

 An observability layer for multi-step AI pipelines that traces every intermediate step.
 It identifies exactly where failures originate when the final output is bad and feeds flagged failures back into a growing evaluation dataset.

 ## Why This Project Exists
 When a complex AI pipeline produces bad results, most teams have no idea which step broke.
-This project solves that by providing full tracing and observability, showcasing senior-level engineering skills.
+Without tracing, debugging means manually re-running each step and guessing where it went wrong.
+This project solves that by providing full observability into every stage of the pipeline, so failures can be pinpointed instead of guessed at.

 See SYSTEM_DESIGN.md for the full architecture, data flow, and what each file needs to do.